jmath1/django-infrastructure-cookiecutter/README.md

 To run the deployment, run `make app`.

 *** TODO ***
+* Nginx static files issue
 * Make a way to test this cookiecutter quickly
 * Make a CLI so users can have an easier time going through the cookie-cutter customization process.
-This would increase cookiecutter flexibility.
+This would increase cookiecutter flexibility in terms of customization.
 * Make command for easy ssh access
 * Add terraform configuration and cookiecutter template a provisioned database instead of a docker container database
 * Add support for AWS EC2